DAC-Method/DAC-Method.github.io/README.md

 AUC scores for each method shown in console.

-  - Train cycle GANs and generate translated dataset from scratch:
+### Train cycle GANs and generate translated datasets from scratch